World Grand Prix 2020: Devon Petersen and Wayne Mardle on the art of coaching in darts

 "I have never feared who I play, the one thing I struggled with was taking the form here [points to the practice board] to the stage.

-"I always had the belief in my game, that's why I went to Wayne and now I think preparing well, the other players now know I can win as well.
+"I always had the belief in my game.
+That's why I went to Wayne and now I think I'm preparing well, the other players now know I can win as well.

 "The title win has been massive, but not just for me, it has a ripple effect in Africa.
 To be the only player to represent Africa is massive.

-"All I want to do in inspire, kids and adults, currently playing, to do better.
-They know I come from that isn't lavish, darts is a layman's sport and it takes time and dedication and Wayne Mardle!"
+"All I want to do is inspire, kids and adults, currently playing, to do better.
+They know where I come from that isn't lavish, darts is a layman's sport and it takes time and dedication - and Wayne Mardle!"

 Massive moment in HISTORY for darts in Africa 🎯 https://t.co/1JIqSWW0z4— Devon Petersen (@devon_petersen) October 5, 2020